Return to Home Page

 Stuart, myself and Dave:

-Arkle from lower slopes of Foinaven:
+Arkle from the lower slopes of Foinaven:

 Ascending initial slopes of Foinaven: